chalkenic/2022-CreSa/README.md

 npm run start

 # Some currency symbols are not supported by base sql character set, so
-#the additional script will need to be implemented after server launch:
+additional queries will need to be ran after server has been launched: use citydb;
-use citydb;
 ALTER TABLE cities CONVERT TO CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;